Kalkihe/Deminder/Documentation/SoftwareRequirementSpecification.md

 \[Describe the user interfaces that are to be implemented by the software.\]

+Front page with a list of deadlines.
+Settings page.
+Create/edit deadline page.

 ### 3.9.2 Hardware Interfaces

 \[This section defines any hardware interfaces that are to be supported by the software, including logical structure, physical addresses, expected behavior, etc. \]
+Interface to manage the local savefile(s) of deadlines and settings.

 ### 3.9.3 Software Interfaces